Xylazine: Overdose

 Human tolerance to xylazine varies widely, with toxicity and fatality occurring between doses of 40–2400 mg.
 Non-fatal blood or plasma concentration ranges from 0.03 to 4.6 mg/L. In fatalities, the blood concentration of xylazine ranges from trace to 16 mg/L. It is reported that there is no defined safe or fatal concentration of xylazine because of the significant overlap between the non-fatal and postmortem blood concentrations of xylazine.

 Hemodialysis has been suggested as a form of treatment, but is usually unfavorable due to the large volume of distribution of xylazine.

 There are no standardized screenings to determine if an overdose has occurred.
 Detection of xylazine in humans involves various screening methods, such as urine screenings, thin layer chromatography (TLC), gas chromatography–mass spectrometry (GC-MS) and liquid chromatography–mass spectrometry (LC-MS).
 As of November 2022, detecting xylazine in a drug sample requires spectrophotometry.

 As of 1998, the α_{2}-adrenergic receptor antagonist atipamezole was used to reverse the effects of xylazine or the related drug dexmedetomidine in veterinary medicine, but this is not an approved medical treatment for humans, despite Phase I clinical trials in 2005.

 As of 2001, the effects of xylazine in animals were also reversed by the analeptics 4-aminopyridine, doxapram, and caffeine, which are physiological antagonists to central nervous system depressants.
-The ways to accurately identify chronic xylazine usage are unknown, and the effective treatments, if any, are not standardized.
+The ways to accurately identify chronic xylazine use are unknown, and the effective treatments, if any, are not standardized.
 As of 2014, multiple drugs have been used for therapeutic intervention, including lidocaine, naloxone, thiamine, lorazepam, vecuronium, etomidate, propofol, tolazoline, yohimbine, atropine, orciprenaline, metoclopramide, ranitidine, metoprolol, enoxaparin, flucloxacillin, insulin, and irrigation of both eyes with saline.

 The treatment after a xylazine overdose primarily involves maintaining respiratory function and blood pressure.
 In cases of intoxication, physicians recommend intravenous fluid infusion, atropine, and hospital observation.
 Severe cases may require tracheal intubation, mechanical ventilation, gastric lavage, activated charcoal, bladder catheterization, electrocardiographic (ECG) and hyperglycemia monitoring.
 Physicians typically recommend which detoxification treatment should be used to manage possible dysfunction involving highly perfused organs such as the liver and kidneys.